You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 —> get the most beautiful trekking in the Dolomites here.

-Veneto has some very good beaches, these are the best ones.
-Although not quite Sardinia these beaches are as good as you are likely to find in the north of Italy.
+Veneto has some very good beaches; these are the best ones.
+Although not quite Sardinia, these beaches are as good as you are likely to find in the north of Italy.

 I am kind of a beach specialist, having spent hours lying on them, swimming in the sea off them, and generally undertaking lots of similar painstaking research.
 My husband is even better at this than me.
-If you clicked on the Sardinia link, you'll find that many of the beaches were reviewed by him.
+If you clicked on the Sardinia link, you'll find that many of those beaches were reviewed by him.

-For more on beaches in Italy and much else too why not subscribe to our free monthly newsletter?
+For more on beaches in Italy and much else too, why not subscribe to our free monthly newsletter?

 Please Book with Us...
 Maria here, if you enjoy my site I'd love your support.